liip/packaging/README.rst

 templatedir
     The directory that holds files that must be templated.
 This must be relative to your project directory.
+Usually you then want to exclude this directory from the package (see 'filemapping' below).

     Example: templates (that means all your template files are in the templates directory)

 postinst (optional)
     The path to the postinst script in your project directory.
-The script will be incorporated into the package but it will not end up as a file on the target system.
-This means you don't need to put it anywhere else (like in the filemapping or in the exclude).
+The script will be incorporated into the package.
+To prevent the script from ending up alongside your source code on target system you shoud exclude it (see 'filemapping' below).
+The best way is to put it in the templatedir and exclude this directory.

-    Example: scripts/postinst.sh
+    Example: templates/postinst.sh

 preinst (optional)
     The path to the preinst script in your project directory.
-The script will be incorporated into the package but it will not end up as a file on the target system.
-This means you don't need to put it anywhere else (like in the filemapping or in the exclude).
+The script will be incorporated into the package.
+To prevent the script from ending up alongside your source code on target system you shoud exclude it (see 'filemapping' below).
+The best way is to put it in the templatedir and exclude this directory.

-    Example: scripts/preinst.sh
+    Example: templates/preinst.sh

 postrm (optional)
     The path to the postrm script in your project directory.
-The script will be incorporated into the package but it will not end up as a file on the target system.
-This means you don't need to put it anywhere else (like in the filemapping or in the exclude).
+The script will be incorporated into the package.
+To prevent the script from ending up alongside your source code on target system you shoud exclude it (see 'filemapping' below).
+The best way is to put it in the templatedir and exclude this directory.

-    Example: scripts/postrm.sh
+    Example: templates/postrm.sh

 prerm (optional)
     The path to the prerm script in your project directory.
-The script will be incorporated into the package but it will not end up as a file on the target system.
-This means you don't need to put it anywhere else (like in the filemapping or in the exclude).
+The script will be incorporated into the package.
+To prevent the script from ending up alongside your source code on target system you shoud exclude it (see 'filemapping' below).
+The best way is to put it in the templatedir and exclude this directory.

-    Example: scripts/prerm.sh
+    Example: templates/prerm.sh

-exclude (optional)
-    An array of filepaths to exclude from your package, relative to your project directory.
-These won't even be copied to the src/ directory.
-Don't put your templates directory here for example.
-Usually if you don't want something in your package, you'll just make sure it's not in your filemapping parameter, but this setting is nice for just excluding something precise from your package (see the example).

-    RCS files (.git, .svn, .cvs) are already ignored in the Makefile so you don't need to put them here.

-    You can find more info on the syntax you can use in the paths in the rsync manpage, section `FILTER RULES`.

-    Example: app/settings.php, app/logs/ (this is useful if your app/ directory is in your filemapping but you just want to exclude these 2 entries)

 filemapping
     The filemapping variable should hold the mapping between your project files